open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 The OCM CLI supports referencing Helm charts being stored in an OCI registry.
 However most publicly available helm charts currently are available from helm chart repositories and not from OCI registries.
-Therefore helm charts can be embedded in the `component archive` in three different ways.
+Therefore Helm charts can be embedded in the `component archive` in three different ways.

 Reference a Helm Chart from: